Raymond Walters

-Raymond Wadsworth Walters (August 25, 1885 - October 25, 1970) was president of the University of Cincinnati for a term longer than any other president, from 1932 to 1955.
-Walters complied annual college enrollment surveys which were widely reported across the nation to show changes in college enrollments.
+Raymond Wadsworth Walters (August 25, 1885 – October 25, 1970) was an American academic.
+He was president of the University of Cincinnati for a term longer than any other president, from 1932 to 1955.
+Walters compiled annual college enrollment surveys which were widely reported across the nation to show changes in college enrollments.

 Walter's published works include a book on the life of Stephen Foster (specifically an account of his years spent in Cincinnati) titled "Youth's Golden Gleam".